-NICOLASANDRO is an artist, writer, poet, traveller, musician and songwriter
+NICOLASANDRO is the conception of artist, writer, poet, traveller, musician and songwriter Nicholas Peart.

 Born Nicholas Alexander Peart in London to a Polish mother and South African father.